TheD3vel0per/CoastCompanionDemo/README.md

 # CoastCompanionDemo

 ### How to use this
-Please refer to https://thed3vel0per.github.io/CoastCompanionDemo/guide for a detailed instruction on how to use the new demo page.
+Please refer to https://thed3vel0per.github.io/CoastCompanionDemo/guide ([Back-up Link](https://kang-matthew.github.io/CoastCompanionDemo/guide/)) for a detailed instruction on how to use the new demo page.
 The demo page now contains documentation and more information.
 You can directly make a commit to main by editing a file directly on GitHub, and it will **not automatically deploy to GitHub Pages**.
 Someone has to manually run the deployment script to build and deploy.
 The scripts pushes the build file into the ``gh-pages`` branch, where it is deployed.

 So if you are making small changes to a markdown file (something like Release Notes), it is encouraged that you just use GitHub.
 If you are making a big change, clone & make a new branch. **Always run the deployment script from main to ensure that the build file is consistent with the main branch**.